-MONDAY PICK UP AT DISTRICT OFFICE – IMPORTANT CHANGES
+MONDAY PICK UP AT DISTRICT OFFICE – PICK UP AT THE DISTRICT OFFICE

-For the rest of 2020 through December 31st, 2020; the Ross Valley School District, in partnership with THE LUNCHMASTER, is offering free meals for all children under 18 at our District Office in San Anselmo at 110 Shaw Drive.
-The 5-day meal boxes can be ordered in advance THROUGH email@example.com or by contacting Jenni Wright, Food Service Coordinator (415-451-4074) no later than Tuesday of the proceeding week by 10 a.m. for pick up at the District Office on Mondays between 10 a.m. and 4 p.m.
-In the case of a school holiday on Monday the pickup will be on Tuesday, the following day.
+The Ross Valley School District, in partnership with THE LUNCHMASTER, is happy to announce that we are offering free meals during the summer for all children under 18 at our District Office in San Anselmo at 110 Shaw Drive.
+The 5-day meal boxes can be ordered in advance THROUGH email@example.com or by contacting Jenni Wright, Food Service Coordinator (415-451-4074) no later than Tuesday of the proceeding week by 10 a.m. for pick up at the District Office on Mondays between 10 a.m. and 1 p.m.
+In the case of a national holiday on Monday the pickup will be on Tuesday, the following day.

 If you or your child cannot pickup lunches on Mondays, please contact Jenni Wright at firstname.lastname@example.org or at (415)451-4074

 BRING YOUR WATER TO SCHOOL IN A REFILLABLE CONTAINER!